Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 **1. Site navigation**

-- I checked the site dropdown menu was working correcting by starting on the home-page and navigating around the site from and to every screen the user would be faced with.
+- I checked the site dropdown menu was working correctly by starting on the home-page and navigating around the site from and to every screen the user would be faced with.
 - I checked the scroll navigation arrows were working by clicking through each section one by one.
 - Links to external social platforms were checked by ensuring that when the icons were clicked the user would be navigated to the correct site opened on a new window.
-This was tested for every site page.
+This was tested from every page on the site.

 **2. Hover, focus and active effects**